alexdglover/sabbatical/_posts/2022-06-26-day-37-early-start.markdown

 categories: phase3
 ---

+Had a full day, felt accomplished.
+Struggled a bit with meditation but it still felt relaxing, even if it wasn't especially insightful.

 * 0600 - woke up, ate breakfast
 * 0700 - meditated for 30 minutes.
 Made some mini pies.
 Not a culinary feat, the crust was already made